kimwalisch/primecount/doc/Easy-Special-Leaves.md

 used to initialize the SegmentedPrimePi[n] lookup table has the same runtime complexity as the sieve of Eratosthenes as long as the segment size is not smaller than the square root of the total sieving distance.

+Note that Deleglise-Rivat have split up the easy special leaves into many formulas and suggest using segmentation only for the 2 formulas that need to lookup the number of primes < x^(1/2) whereas all other formulas that only need to lookup the number of primes ≤ y should be computed without segmentation.
+As a PrimePi[n] lookup table of size y is much too large to fit into the CPU's cache and as the PrimePi[n] lookup table is accessed in random order, I suggest segmenting all easy special leaves formulas that are computationally expensive using a segment size of x^(1/4) in order to improve performance.

 So far we have focused on improving the cache efficiency of the computation of the easy special leaves.
 Now we will have a look at how to parallelize the computation of the easy special leaves so that it scales well.
 Generally parallel algorithms scale well on current CPU architectures if they accomplish the 3 properties below: